sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-ie-internetexplorer-compatibilityviewdomains.md

 `CompatibilityViewDomains` controls the list of domains that will be rendered in Compatibility View mode.
 The administrator needs to list the domains manually.

-In Compatibility View, Internet Explorer® displays WWeb pages from the specified domain as they would be shown on an earlier version of Internet Explorer.
+In Compatibility View, Internet Explorer displays WWeb pages from the specified domain as they would be shown on an earlier version of Internet Explorer.

 ## Values